-Can you soak hay with a Gutzbusta Hay Net?Updated 4 months ago
+Can you soak hay with a Gutzbusta Hay Net?Updated a day ago

 Our hay nets do not shrink (unlike cotton nets) when used for soaking.